 A federal judge has upheld some provisions of a Wisconsin law that curtailed the collective-bargaining rights of public-employee unions, including those representing teachers, but struck down others.

 The U.S. Supreme Court considered whether upholding an expansion of the Medicaid program would give the federal government limitless powers to impose conditions on the states when they accept money in other areas, such as education.

-A school district is potentially liable in a federal civil rights suit for failing to protect a 4th grade girl from sexual assault by a man who checked her out of school without authorization, a federal appeals court has ruled.
+A Mississippi school district is not liable in a federal civil rights suit for failing to protect a 4th grade student from sexual assault by a man who checked the girl out of school without authorization, a full federal appeals court has ruled.

 The justices turn away cases about a charter school's efforts to use religious texts in its curriculum, and a public school teacher's classroom display of banners mentioning God.